SagnikPradhan/the-knights/README.md

 ### How do I contribute?

-Help us improve this project by giving us suggestions or reporting bugs through Github issues or adding new features!
+Help us improve this project by giving us suggestions or reporting bugs through Github issues or adding new features through Pull Requests!

-🌟 How do you add new features?
+**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

+🌟 TL;DR Heres how you do it

 1. Fork this Repository
 2. Clone your Repository
 3. Make changes on a new branch
 4. Push changes on your Repository
-5. Sends us your PRs ❤️
+5. Sends us your PRs through Github ❤️

 Help us complete these todos!